mricon/grokmirror/man/grok-pull.1.rst

                         and add indentation).
 This is much slower, so should be used with caution on large collections.
-  -r, --reuse-existing-repos
+  -r, --no-reuse-existing-repos
-                        If any existing repositories are found on disk, set new remote origin and reuse
+                        If any existing repositories are found on disk, do NOT set new remote origin and reuse, just skip them entirely
   -c CONFIG, --config=CONFIG
                         Location of repos.conf